activitystream/slate/source/includes/_aspects.md

   }
 }
 ```

-Events that include the AB_Test aspects are stored in the AB Test analytics store where the are immediately available for querying, reporting and for other analytical processing.
+The ab_test aspect is used to store AB Test results.
+Analytics for AB Tests is immediately available as well as real-time dashboards tailored for AB testing.

 Field | Type | Description | Default
 ----- | ---- | ----------- | -------
-id | String | The AB Test ID.
-Valid ids contain lowercase strings and “_” only. (much like a field in a database table)
+**id** | String | The AB Test ID.
+Valid ids contain lowercase strings and “_” only. (much like a field-name in a database table)
-variant | String | What variant of the test led to this event.
-Valid variant contain lowercase strings and “_” only.
+**variant** | String | What variant of the test led to this event.
+Valid variant contain lowercase strings and "_" only.
-outcome | String | What was the outcome of the test Valid outcome contain lowercase strings and “_” only.
+**outcome** | String | What was the outcome of the test.
+Valid outcome contain lowercase strings and "_" only.
 metric | Double | Additional/generic metric information for the test outcome
 amount | Double | Additional/generic amount information for the test outcome
+properties | JSON | Free format JSON structure with additional information.

+Applies to: `Events`</br>
+Enhanced with: `Dimensions*`, `Timed**`

-properties | Map | Free format map structure with additional information not stored in the analytics engine but stored with every result.
-Use the classification aspect to add dimensions to the AB_Test outcome.
+*\*Use the classification aspect to add dimensions to the AB_Test outcome.*</br>

-**Applies to:** `Events`
+*\*Use the timed aspect to report how lon the AB test took.*
 ## Attachments
 ```json
 {